kdl-org/kdl/SCHEMA-SPEC.md

 purposes: documentation for users, automated verification, or even automated generation of bindings!

-This document describes KDL Schema version `1.0.0`.
-It was released on September 11, 2021.
+This document describes KDL Schema version `2.0.0`.
+It is unreleased.

 ## The Formal Schema